Policy Name: Satisfactory Academic Progress for Financial Aid

 - The maximum timeframe for completing degree requirements is six years for full-time study, twelve years for half-time study and seven years for the accelerated program.
 Transfer credits earned at other institutions that are applicable to the student’s program of study will be considered in determining the student’s maximum timeframe for program completion.

-Holy Family University funded financial aid (scholarships, grants, and discounts) is not available for more than eight full-time semesters.
-Also, Pennsylvania State Grants are only available for eight full-time semesters and sixteen half-time semesters.
+Pennsylvania State Grants are only available for eight full-time semesters and sixteen half-time semesters.

 Students must make quantitative progress (pace of completion) and qualitative progress (minimum cumulative grade point average) toward their educational goals each academic year to receive aid.
 The academic year consists of the summer sessions and two regular semesters (fall and spring).